ClementNerma/Rave/docs/master.md

 Here, we are forced to catch errors because as assignment may fail.

-As our type is a bit long, we can shorten it by using a lambda:
+As our type is a bit long, we can be greatly shortened it by using a lambda:

 ```rave
 val notEmpty: string with { not it.empty() };